 Countries will make it a priority for VASPs in jurisdictions to comply with FATF's AML / CFT regulations fully or absent in jurisdictions until the end of June 2020.
 In March 2019, there were fewer than 20 countries where Bitcoin ownership was illegal or restricted, and if there is no suitable Travel Rule solution in 2020, the increase in this number could become a real risk.
 When countries are exposed to money laundering and terrorist funds due to cryptocurrencies, the easiest way for them would be to ban cryptocurrencies completely or bankrupt them.

 What Are The Obstacles to FATF Travel Rules Compatibility?

 In addition to the numerous different challenges, the process of transmitting the necessary data to comply with the travel rule of VASPs and similar regulations still needs to be resolved.
 Currently, many cryptocurrency businesses comply with two-thirds of the questions asked by the Travel Rule and FATF's global regulatory guidance.

-Experts say the cryptocurrency industry can be better presented with a simple framework and resource set that all VASPs can use to create a path to compatibility based on their own needs and the requirements of their local jurisdictions.
+Experts say the cryptocurrency industry can be better presented with a simple framework and resource set that all VASPs can use to create a path to compatibility based on their own needs and their local jurisdictions' requirements.
 FATF will review the industry's adoption of guidelines in June, assessing the impact and future steps to dominate crime activity in the cryptocurrency industries.
 The more harmonized the regulation, the easier it will be to implement it.

-FATF stated that this year, due to the fast-moving nature of virtual asset technology, it will continue to evaluate the industry and take the next AML / CFT incentive steps in June 2020.
-The combined goal of the Rule of Travel and AML / KYC is to clean and strengthen cryptocurrencies to ensure their long-term survival.
+FATF stated that this year, due to virtual asset technology's fast-moving nature, it will continue to evaluate the industry and take the next AML / CFT incentive steps in June 2020.
+The Rule of Travel and AML / KYC's combined goal is to clean and strengthen cryptocurrencies to ensure their long-term survival.